amosvmcr2020/Clock-In-Tool-DevOps/README.md

 ## Running the app using Docker

-The application has been dockerised so that it is easy for the user to run and so that it is easy to host on a cloud platform, should this be considered.

 In each of the backend and frontend directories is a `Dockerfile` which defines how docker should build each aspect of the app.
 In the root directory there is a `docker-compose.yaml` file which defines how to build and run the entire application using only one command:

 - `docker-compose up --build`